Brian knows a lot about less-than-perfect cars and how to care for them.

 This ‘Do-It-Yourself’ article is about how to touch up and repaint your car.
 When you set out to touch up the scratches, remove rust, and perform a paint job, remember that the result will reflect the thoroughness and effort you put into each stage of the job.

 This series of step-by-step tasks, when followed to the dot, will produce impressive quality bodywork and a paint job that looks fantastic.
-Even if you do not do bodywork and painting yourself, reading this will at the very least let you know what to expect if you send your car to a workshop for this purpose.
+Even if you do not do the bodywork and painting yourself, reading this will at the very least help you know what to expect if you send your car to a workshop for this purpose.

 Tools You Need for Bodywork and Painting

 Before you start, make sure you have the following tools available.

 Variable Speed Random Orbit Sander.
 An orbit sander will make sanding much easier.
 It saves you tons of time with basic sanding and body filler shaping.